-Are finance students satisfied with the breadth and structure of what they study?
+Are finance students satisfied with course breadth?

 type and breadth of course contentfinance